 Isn’t SEO just another way of inbound marketing?
-If it is, then how can we draw a clear line between both: SEO and SEM?
+How can we draw a clear line between SEO and SEM if it is?

 In this blog post.
-I am going to draw that line for you, and we will see what the difference between SEO and SEM & which one is better.
+I will draw that line for you, and we will see the difference between SEO and SEM & which one is more extensive.

 Let us take a look at some prominent points of distinction:

 For starters, neither are equal or parallel marketing or search engine manipulation tactics.
 SEO is a big part of a bigger whole known as SEM.

 SEM consists of two similar techniques for bringing lots and lots of traffic to your website.
 One of those techniques is SEO, and the other is PSA (Paid Search Advertising).